The Best Stranger Things Season 2 Moments in 10 Memes

 R.I.P.
 Mews

-3. We learn Eleven and Will have been checking in on each other all the time since she took on the Demogorgon in the season 1 finale.
+3. We learn Eleven and Mike have been checking in on each other all the time since she took on the Demogorgon in the season 1 finale.
 When Eleven drops in on Hawkins Middle, she sees Max trying to get Mike to accept her into the group because he was not having it.
-Eleven notices Mike smile as he opens up to the idea of Max's right to exist.
+Eleven notices Mike smile as he opens up to the idea of Max’s right to exist.
 This happens.

 4. Jonathan continues to teach Will that being a misfit is the coolest.